Scottish Borders: Political control

+The council has been under no overall control since 1999.
+Since the 2022 election the council has been run by an administration of the Conservatives and three of the independent councillors.

 The first election to the Borders Regional Council was held in 1974, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 16 May 1975.
 A shadow authority was again elected in 1995 ahead of the reforms which came into force on 1 April 1996.
 Political control of the council since 1975 has been as follows: